TacnaynDev/Resource-Packs-Demo/README.md

-# TacNayn Demo Repository
+# TacNayn Demo Repository   2.0
-A showcase repository for displaying my skills with MC resource packs.
+The sequel to the showcase repository for displaying my skills with MC resource packs.

 Repo contains a bunch of stuff I've made.
 It started as a small demo repository and ended up as more of a dumping grounds for my smaller projects.
 Feel free to look around and use my stuff for inspiration!